 And yes, that’s what I did.

-Now I’m Becky Angell a British travel writer and photographer.
+Now I’m Becky Angell a British travel and outdoor blogger, content creator, writer and photographer.
 And I love every minute of it.

 At the beginning of 2017, I created the website ‘Becky the Traveller‘.